Evaluating Language Model Applications for Identifying Solution-Related Content in Issue Report Discussions: Discussion and Implications

+However, issue discussions typically evolve as a conversation, where earlier comments describe the problem or unexpected behavior and later comments may propose potential fixes or workarounds.
+Ignoring such discussion history can make it difficult to interpret short or ambiguous comments and may contribute to the performance ceiling observed in our results.
+Incorporating richer contextual information—such as the issue description, preceding comments, or the overall discussion structure—therefore represents an important direction for future work.
+Approaches based on hierarchical, conversational, or graph-based modeling could leverage these dependencies to better capture how solutions emerge throughout the discussion.

+Relatedly, our LLM-prompting results suggest that including the full issue description as context may sometimes introduce excessive or irrelevant information for large language models.
+Future work could explore methods for identifying and extracting the most salient parts of issue descriptions—such as key problem statements, error messages, or reproduction steps—to provide more focused contextual inputs that improve classification accuracy.

+\textbf{Performance and Implementation Effort Trade-Off.} Our results reveal a clear trade-off between predictive performance and implementation effort across different modeling strategies.
+Traditional ML classifiers combined with modern language model embeddings can achieve competitive performance while remaining computationally lightweight.
+For example, \svc with \embgpt embeddings performs comparably to several PLMs and LLM while relying on a substantially simpler training and deployment pipeline.
+Such approaches allow teams with limited computational resources to still benefit from the semantic richness of pretrained embeddings.

-\textbf{Task-Specific Fine-Tuning as the Optimal Strategy.} A key insight from this study is that task-specific fine-tuning yields the best performance for identifying solution-related content.
+At the same time, task-specific fine-tuning consistently yields the best overall performance.
 The fine-tuned \llamaft and \rbert models substantially outperform both traditional ML models and prompted LLMs, achieving F1/recall scores of 0.716/0.838 and 0.692/0.712, respectively.
-Fine-tuning enables models to learn the linguistic and contextual patterns of solution discussions—something prompting alone fails to capture.
-For practitioners, this suggests that teams with labeled data can achieve significant gains by fine-tuning moderately sized models on their own project datasets for this task.
-The high recall achieved by these models is particularly valuable for ensuring that existing potential solutions are not overlooked during the resolution of similar issues.
+Fine-tuning enables models to learn the linguistic and contextual patterns of solution discussions—something prompting alone struggles to capture.
+However, prompting-based approaches remain attractive because they require minimal model adaptation and can be applied directly to pretrained LLMs.

+Taken together, these findings suggest that different strategies may be appropriate depending on the available resources, required accuracy, and deployment constraints.
+Lightweight embedding-based classifiers may provide an efficient baseline solution, while fine-tuned models offer the highest performance when sufficient labeled data and computational resources are available.
+A more systematic investigation of this trade-off—considering factors such as computational cost, training time, and maintenance effort alongside predictive performance—remains an important direction for future work and could help practitioners make more informed decisions when selecting modeling strategies for real-world adoption.